dkaslovsky/thread-safe/README.md

 ```

 #### **Custom CSS**
-The `thread` and `html` subcommands support providing an optional path to a CSS file to be linked as an external stylesheet in the generated HTML.
+The `save` and `regen` subcommands support providing an optional path to a CSS file to be linked as an external stylesheet in the generated HTML.

 #### **Custom Templates**
-The `thread` and `html` subcommands also support providing an optional path to a file containing an HTML template to be used in place of `thread-safe`'s default template.
+The `save` and `regen` subcommands also support providing an optional path to a file containing an HTML template to be used in place of `thread-safe`'s default template.
 The contents of a provided template file must be parsable by Golang's [(*Template).Parse](https://pkg.go.dev/text/template#Template.Parse) function.

 The template must make use of the following objects: